oicr-gsi/shesmu/ops-guide.md

 review before deleting, the olive can set `automatic = False` and then a command will be available for a human to approve the action.
 These actions appear in the `HALP` state until they are approved.

-### Niassa Actions
-Niassa actions have several important commands meant to replace access to the command line:

-- ✈️ Ignore Max-in-flight Limit / 🚲 Respect Max-in-flight Limit: Actions will
-  normally not launch a workflow if a certain number are running.
-This allows overriding that limit.
-It does nothing once the workflow has launched.
-- 🚀 Use High Priority / 🚀 Use Normal Priority: When Shesmu is working through its action set, it will try to service actions from highest priority to lowest.
-  This increases the prioirty of an action so it can be checked more.
-This does *not* affect scheduling priority on the cluster.
-This is only useful when Shesmu is overloaded or has some resource starvation problem.
-- 💔 Reset Workflow Run Connection: Shesmu will scan Niassa for matching workflow runs to find a match.
-The candiates are shown in _Prior Workflow Runs_.
-Once it chooses a candidate or launches a workflow run, it will become attached to it and only get status information from that workflow run.
-This forces it to start the process over again and find a new candidate.
-This is useful if workflow runs have been skipped outside of Shesmu.
-- ℹ️ Refresh Run Information: Shesmu will download information about a workflow run from Niassa (working directory, INI file, Cromwell information) and cache it for display.
-This triggers the information to be downloaded again.
-- 🚧 Retry: This uses Niassa _retry_ command on a workflow run.
-This command is almost always useless, particularly if something happened in Cromwell.
-It can be used to reattempt failed provisioning.
-- 🚧 Skip All Partially Matched Workflow Runs / 🚧 Skip Historic Workflow Runs / 🚧 Skip and Re-run: These skip candiate workflow runs from the _Previous Workflow Runs_ section. _Skip All Partially Matched Workflow Runs_ is displayed when a candidiate cannot be selected (usually due to a HALP/staleness problem).  _Skip Historic Workflow Runs_ skips all but the most recent run.
-Usually this is a sign of a Shesmu bug or a manual relaunch of a workflow run without a manual skip of the previous version. _Skip and Re-run_ is available in most other cases where a candiate has been selected (or a new workflow was launched).
-Due to caching problems, sometimes the workflow run will be marked as skipped but Shesmu will still see stale information where it is live.
-Try purging the action to trigger a cache refresh.
-- 🔓️ Ignore LIMS Key Lock / 🔒️ Respect LIMS Key Lock: Shesmu caches information from Niassa because making frequent requests to Niassa causes it to be sad.
-	When an action uses a LIMS key, it marks it so that no other action can use it until the cache is refreshed.
-This sometimes gets a workflow stuck.
-	Ignoring the lock will allow the workflow to launch even if it thinks the LIMS key it requires has been marked by another action.
-This does make it possible for two unlocked actions to launch duplicate workflows if changes have been made in LIMS.  `

-The Niassa action also generates some useful tags:
-- `prior-runs:`[`none`, `one`, `many`]: How many unskipped previous workflow runs are associated with this action.
-- `skipped-runs:`[`none`, `one`, `many`]: How many skipped previous workflow runs are associated with this action.
-- `workflow-name:`_name_: The name of the workflow from the `.niassawf` file.

-Niassa actions have a few states they can be in:

-- `FAILED` -- This can happen for a few reasons: the workflow itself failed, the workflow SWID is bad, an internal error occurred tying to launch the workflow.
-- `HALP` -- The workflow runs that are in the database almost-but-not-quite matches to this action.
-Review the _Prior Workflow Runs_ and correct LIMS or rerun the workflow.

-- `INFLIGHT` -- The workflow is running.
-- `QUEUED` -- The workflow is submitted to Niassa, but Niassa has not launched it.
-- `THROTTLED` -- Niassa is overloaded or launching has been blocked.
-This can happen frequently due to database overload on the Niassa serer.
-- `WAITING` -- This can be caused by man things:
-	- when initially fetching data from Niassa, one action will update the cache and the others will have to wait for that action to download analysis provenance data from Niassa.
-	- too many workflows running, exceeding the max-in-flight limit; if urgent, override the max-in-flight limit
-	- there is conflict over LIMS keys; this is a problem where Shesmu's cache is stale and it cannot be sure that the workflow has already launched.
-It should eventually clear when the cache does.
-If impatient, purging the action will force a cache refresh.
-  - the workflow run is in a submitted state in Niassa
-- `ZOMBIE` -- the workflow has input which is stale; normal procedures for fixing stale records will eventually generate a non-stale version of this action.

 ### Vidarr Actions
 Vidarr actions have several important commands meant to replace access to the